Responsible Corporate Governance Our strategy & economic success

 > Substantial investment of around 6 million euros for new infrastructure.
 Suppliers and construction companies benefit from this

-> contribution to the stability and security of the local economy: over 450 jobs directly at EVVA and many hundreds of workplaces of our trade partners in the city
+> contribution to the stability and security of the local economy: around 450 jobs directly at EVVA and many hundreds of workplaces of our trade partners in the city

 > Strengthening and expanding local industry in urban areas